Search blog:

 When does a service agreement not confer employment status?

-But non-executive directors (or NEDs) – who often act in more of an advisory or mentorship role – may not intend to have any employment relationship with the company.
-If they have a service agreement, it may be necessary to modify the wording of this contract to ensure it does not confer employment status.
-If done correctly, a director may have a service contract but may still not be an employee.
+If they have a service agreement, modifying the contract’s wording may be necessary to ensure it does not confer employment status.
+If done correctly, a non-executive director may have a service contract without being an employee.

 Can directors without a service agreement be employees?